Leandro-b-03/SomeIdeias/pages/01.home/default.md

 ---
 title: Home
-body_classes: title-center title-h1h2
+body_classes: 'title-center title-h1h2'
+creator: leandro_b
 ---

-# Say Hello to Grav!
+# Say Hello to Printi Doc Station
-## installation successful...
+## All the Printi's documents sleeps here

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **Quark** theme to get you started.